 3. Wat Ananda Metyarama Thai Buddhist Temple

 You’d be forgiven for thinking you had teleported to Thailand when you visit the original part of this Thai Theravada Buddhist Temple.
 Though it was first constructed in 1925, as you pass through the modern part of the building, it’s clear to see why this amazing structure was nominated for the 2014 World Architecture Festival Awards.
 The new construction, completed in 2014, houses the new monks’ quarters, meditation halls, classrooms and a museum.
-We’re loving the traditional vs modern take at this seriously cool temple.
+We love the traditional vs modern take at this seriously cool temple.

 Wat Ananda Metyarama Thai Buddhist Temple, 50B Jalan Bukit Merah Road, Singapore 169545